How to Keep Your Fitness Resolution

 Invest Some Money

-Another reason why people fail is because gym memberships are flexible.
+Another reason why people fail is that gym memberships are flexible.
 You can pay $15-$30 a month for a membership and cancel anytime.
 If you decide to cancel your membership, it’s not too much of a loss.

 However, if you have some extra money, you should see if there’s a gym that will offer an annual contract for a larger fee.
 Once you spend the money, you have to get your money’s worth.